Repairs, maintenance and home safety can become an issue, if your landlord will not:

 What you can do

 - if you are a tenant, your landlord is responsible for fixing the problem.
-Inform them and agree when the work can be carried out and give them the opportunity to resolve the problem before contacting us
+Tell them and agree when the work can be carried out.
+Give them the chance to fix the problem, before you contact us;

 - if the leak is a water burst outside the property boundary you should contact Yorkshire Water .